Art Therapy In Plymouth - Naoko Takematsu, MA, MFA, HCPC/BAAT reg.

 Art Therapy is a form of psychotherapy known to be a gentle way of treating trauma and various emotional struggles.
 We sometimes find that words cannot express how we feel, or what we have been through.
 Since Art Therapy does not need to solely rely on spoken language, it can access often inaccessible places, so that you can process your thoughts and feelings in a different way.
 It is also effective for children who do not have the vocabulary to talk about difficult experience.

 In Art Therapy, you do not have to be good at art, or even talking.
 Art materials allow you to have control, and they can let you externalise your difficult feelings without having to reveal everything; once they are ‘out there’, safely expressed in your artwork, you can take time to explore them slowly.
 I will respect your privacy and guide you through this process.

 Art Therapy can help various issues including: Confidence and self-esteem, Emotional/behavioural difficulties, Family issues, Experience of abuse, Self-harm and suicidal thoughts, Depression and anxiety, Major life changes, Past trauma, Loss of control, confusion and uncertainty, and Mental health struggles

 For more details, please visit my website: www.arttherapyplymouth.com.

 I am a registered Art Psychotherapist with the HCPC, a Recognised Private Practitioner/Supervisor with the British Association of Art Therapists.
-I gained my Art Psychotherapy MA in 2008 working in Forensic Mental Health, and I have since been treating children and young people who experienced sexual violence and abuse.
+I gained my Art Psychotherapy MA in 2008 working in Forensic Mental Health, and I have since been treating children and young people who experienced sexual violence and abuse and adults with complex mental health issues.
 I believe everyone is different, therefore exploring each person’s world and learning how they think is key to effective treatment.
 So getting to know you will be the first part of my work with you.